foges/cgls_cuda/README.md

 In each instance there was no shift (i.e. `s = 0`), the tolerance was set to `1e-6`, and the arithmetic was performed in double precision.

-_Note_, the `~U[-1, 1]` case should be considered an upper bound in terms of sec/iter, since the matrix has no structure, and therefore a worst-case scenario for GPUs.

 ####Example Usage - CSR Matrix